MrAlecJohnson/reading/README.md

 # README
 ## PLAN

+* going to replace the datagrid gem with manual code for learning and control
 * check I'm using button_to for the download link
 * more dashboard data: top authors and books by year published
-* Fix the filters so they're interactive
 * Add tags
 * Add comments
 * Typeaheads on authors?